 One-Pan Italian Turkey Meatballs with Marinara

-These One-Pan Italian Turkey Meatballs with Easy Marinara Sauce are seasoned with a blend of dried herbs and include ricotta in the meatball mixture - a secret ingredient for keeping the meatballs tender.
+These One-Pan Italian Turkey Meatballs with Easy Marinara Sauce are seasoned with a blend of dried herbs and include panko breadcrumbs and finely minced onion in the meatball mixture - these help to keep the meatballs tender.
 Once the meatballs have been formed, the dish comes together in a flash.
 Want to scale this recipe down to serve 2 or scale it up to make an extra batch for the freezer?
 Use the slider next to “servings” below to customize.

 - 1/4 cup Panko Breadcrumbs (see note)

 - 2 Tbsp White Onion, very finely chopped

 - 1 1/2 tsp Italian Herb Seasoning (use this homemade version or storebought Italian Seasoning)

 - 1 Egg

 - Spaghetti or other type of pasta (or spaghetti squash for a lower carb / lighter option)